Add Microsoft Edge for Windows 10 to Microsoft Intune

 - Select Apps > All apps > Add.

 - In the App type list under the Microsoft Edge, version 77 and later, select Windows 10.

 In this step, you provide information about this app deployment.
 This information helps you identify the app in Intune, and it helps users find the app in the company portal.

-- Click App information to display the App information blade.
+- Click App information to display the App information pane.

-- In the App information blade, you provide information about this app deployment.
+- In the App information pane, you provide information about this app deployment.
 This information helps you identify the app in Intune, and it helps users find the app in the company portal.

 - Name: Enter the name of the app as it will be displayed in the company portal.
 Make sure that all names are unique.
 If the same app name exists twice, only one of the apps is displayed to users in the company portal.

 - Description: Enter a description for the app.
 For example, you could list the targeted users in the description.

 - Category: Optionally, select one or more of the built-in app categories or a category that you created.
 This setting makes it easier for users to find the app when they browse the company portal.